cloudstateio/cloudstate/RATIONALE.md

     *   Supports transactional distributed workflow management, such as the Saga Pattern.
     *   Manages each step in the workflow including rollback/compensating actions in the case of failure.
     *   Offer options in terms of consistency guarantees.
-*   **Collaborative Workspaces, such as Collaborative Document Editing and Chat Rooms**.
+*   **Shared Collaborative Workspaces, e.g. Collaborative Document Editing and Chat Rooms**.
     *   Requires real-time push events to connected users/devices
     *   This covers a range of use cases from chat rooms, to collaborative document editing, to user notifications, etc.
     *   This is difficult to achieve with traditional pub-sub brokers, since they don't tend to scale well on the subscriber axis when each end user has one to many active subscriptions, but can be easily implemented when point to point addressable messaging is available.